open-risk/openNPL/docs/source/installation.rst

 Manual installation from sources
 --------------------------------

-A linux based system is recommended but just minor tweaks are required for Windows and it is in principle also possible to deploy there
+A Linux based system is recommended but just minor tweaks are required for Windows and it is in principle also possible to deploy there

 Download the github sources to your preferred directory: